rpl-bonn/learn-perceive.github.io/src/content/opportunities.md

 ## Research Engineer

-As a resaerch engineer, you work with our robots and write stable software to deploy cutting edge AI systems in the real world.
-Candidates should have excellent grades and should be enrolled into a Master program.
+As a research engineer, you work with our robots and write stable software to deploy cutting edge AI systems in the real world.
+Candidates should have excellent grades and should be enrolled into a Master program at Uni Bonn.
 Good experience in python is required, in one of ROS, pytorch, or C++ preferred.

 ## Visiting PhDs / PostDocs